-Although credit was not requested for this category, the enrolling open space contains 5.94 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+To be eligible for this category, the enrolling forested area must consist of additional forest cover beyond that required by county or applicable local government regulation and must be at least one acre or sixty-five percent of the property acreage, whichever is greater.
+The enrolling open space contains 4.00 acres of native forest cover which is more than 65% of the total property acreage and there are no additional forest retention regulations in place for this property.
 Credit for this category is recommended.

 NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.
-This issue is addressed in the Resource Information document (page 3) and below in Recommendation #B7.
+This issue is addressed in the Resource Information document (page 3) and below in Recommendation #B6.